OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification/csharp/README.md

 ---
 page_type: sample
 description: This sample app demonstrates sending change notifications to user presence in Teams based on user presence status.
+The notifications are sent to user through bot in teams.
 products:
 - office-teams
 - office